preloadedpreloadedpreloaded

 ⚙️ Offline Access Flow: How It Works

-1. ✅ User is provisioned a key via the cloud (once)
+1. ✅ User is provisioned a key via the cloud (once); the system may generate an offline key for the user during this provisioning process

 2. 📲 Key is stored locally in secure app storage